The Flying Mule Homepage

 Corgi Showcase Noseart Series

-The Corgi "Showcase Collection Noseart Series" presents affordable, ready-made diecast models of military aircraft paired with a scale reproduction noseart panel.
+The Corgi "Showcase Collection Noseart Series" range presents affordable, ready-made diecast models of military aircraft paired with a scale reproduction noseart panel.

 During WW2, young airmen separated from home, family, loved ones and a familiar way of life often sought ways of escaping the harsh reality of war by personalising their aircraft with what has become known as nose art.
 Humour, slogans, nicknames, cartoons, girls; all were used to bring a touch of light relief to their deadly day-to-day existence.
 The Corgi Showcase range aims to capture some of the superb works of art that adorned aircraft on all sides of the conflict.
 Each model is displayed alongside a diecast body panel featuring the art in colourful, large-scale detail.